jundalisay/spblist/content/en/social/economics/principles/part-3/_index.md

 ---
 heading: "Part 3"
-title: The Third Law of Value
+title: Third Law of Value
-linkTitle: "Third Law"
-description: Third Law of Value in Supereconomics
+description: The Third Law of Value in Supereconomics is about balance
 image: /graphics/econ/law3.jpg
 # date: 2022-08-07
-date: 2022-01-29
+date: 2022-01-28
 weight: 10
 ---